Sustainability.

 • All Group delivery vehicles are to be a minimum of Euro 6 compliant.

-• All Group companies to review their manufacturing processes and draw up plans to reduce energy usage.
+• All Group companies to review their manufacturing processes and develop plans to reduce energy usage.

-• All Group companies are to provide electric vehicle (EV) charging stations at the workplace.
+• The majority of Group companies have electric vehicle (EV) charging stations at the workplace.

 • All finished goods packaging is to be supplied from Forest Stewardship Council (FSC) or equivalent sources.
 Group companies will offer a return and reuse service for product packaging.